 1. The most Instagrammable cityscape in Ekeberg Park

 It is always best to have a clear view of the playing field before jumping into a game, right?
 This is why you should head to Ekeberg Park right off the bat.
 It is the best spot to get a picture with you and the city, but walking around the park, you will also find really many weird, funny, and super unique sculptures that WILL catch the attention of your followers.
 If you have a choice - head there in daylight and in good weather to have the most spectacular pictures of far, far away hills behind those neverending rooftops of Oslo city.

 It is an actual ski jump platform that is now conveniently converted into a viewing platform (another spot for the eye to wander as far as the horizon goes) and underneath that - one of the most spectacular collections devoted all to 4000 years-long histories of skiing and Norwegian polar exploration.
 Get an instagrammable photo on top of it or just with the structure in the background, because it looks spectacular just on its own too!

 3. Instagrammable beach photos at Bygdoy

-I know, you will say that Oslo weather does not imply hot beach photos, but let me prove you wrong.
-Surprise your followers with spectacular cliff shores along the sandy beaches from this peninsula located West from the city centre.
-And to be honest, especially locals will argue that you don’t need hot weather to go to the beach, because Bygdøy is beautiful in rougher conditions too.
+I know you will say that Oslo weather does not imply hot beach photos, but let me prove you wrong.
+Surprise your followers with spectacular cliff shores along the sandy beaches from this peninsula located west from the city centre.
+And to be honest, especially locals will argue that you don’t need hot weather to go to the beach, because Bygdoy is beautiful in rougher conditions too.